QuarkChain/pm/L2/gamma_dispute_monitor.md

 # Guide to Setting Up Dispute Monitor and Test
-This guide provides instructions for building and launching the QuarkChain Optimism Dispute Monitor。
+This guide provides instructions for building and launching the QuarkChain Optimism Dispute Monitor.

 ## 1. Building op-dispute-mon
 Clone the repository and build the op-dispute-mon binary: